Scottie-P/Grape_Rover/README.md

 # Grape_Rover : The Autonomous Yield Estimator

-For anyone intersted in the videp portions of the rover: https://sites.google.com/view/grape-rover/home
+For anyone intersted in the video portions of the rover:

+https://sites.google.com/view/grape-rover/home

 # Abstract: